Lucasplaygaemes/JNTD/README.md

 I'm currentlying implementing the curl in the code, how exactly it's going to work? i don't know.
 I'm still thinking what's exactly will it download, i'm think of makig extras function's that are downloadble, like the calculator, or TODO.
 Don't ask how i gonna make them dowloadble like an addon, i will figure it out, eventually.

 # Repository!
 Well, for now, don't suit me making a online repository for "3" plugins.
+So i'm using this repository, as a repository!
+It's simple, i think, the official plugins will be here.

 # Readme?
 As you may notice, the README file is getting big, and i can't list every new thing neither any changes that i will make in this code.